"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Related Work

 \section{Related Work}

 Research on input salience methods for text classification is prolific and diverse in terms of the definitions used \cite{camburu2020struggles}, applications \cite{feng-graber-2019-what}, desiderata \cite{sundararajan-2017-ig}, etc. The importance of getting faithful salience explanations has been recognized early on \cite{bach-etal-2015,kindermans-etal-2017} and there exist formal definitions of explanation fidelity \cite{yeh-etal-2019-fidelity}.
 However, these have not been connected to model debugging where it is the top of a salience ranking that matters most.
-In the vision domain, our work is closest to \citet{adebayo-etal-2020-debugging}, who also explore the debugging scenario with salience maps, \citet{yang-kim-2019}, who use synthetic data to obtain the ground truth for pixel importance, and \citet{hooker-etal-2019-benchmark}, who contrast the performance of the same model trained on original and modified data when evaluating feature importance.
+In the vision domain, our work is closest to \citet{adebayo-etal-2020-debugging,adebayo-etal-2022-post}, who also explore the debugging scenario with salience maps, \citet{yang-kim-2019}, who use synthetic data to obtain the ground truth for pixel importance, and \citet{hooker-etal-2019-benchmark}, who contrast the performance of the same model trained on original and modified data when evaluating feature importance.

 As pointed out in Introduction, in NLP faithfulness evaluation has often been grounded in strong assumptions \cite{poerner-etal-2018-evaluating,deyoung-etal-2020-eraser,atanasova-etal-2020-diagnostic,ding-koehn-2021-evaluating} or by analyzing models substantially different from the ones normally used \cite{arras-etal-2019-evaluating,hao-2020-evaluating}.
 An exception to this trend is the work by \citet{sippy-2020-staining} who also modify source data but, unlike us, consider MLP as the only DNN model, do not evaluate any gradient-based methods and analyze single token shortcuts only without strong guarantees of them actually being the most important clues for the model.
 Also \citet{zhou-et-al-2021-do-feature-attribution} analyze DNN models on intentionally corrupted data: they primarily focus on vision but also run an experiment analyzing how faithfully the attention mechanism points at the words known to correlate with the label.
-Finally, \citet{madsen-et-al-2021-evaluating}, following \citet{hooker-2018-roar}, iteratively remove tokens to evaluate faithfulness of salience methods for LSTM models and conclude that there is no single winner and that performance is very much task-dependent.
-We come to the same conclusion.
+Finally, \citet{madsen-et-al-2021-evaluating}, following \citet{hooker-2018-roar}, iteratively remove tokens to evaluate faithfulness of salience methods for LSTM models and conclude, similar to us, that performance is task-dependent.